neurogeom/CAR/docs/2-CAR-WS.md

 ## Installation

 The workstation client and the VR client share the same software.
 For Windows system user, please download and unzip the releases and click on `vaa3d_CAR.exe` to run the software.
+The whole installation will cost 1-2 minutes.
 For others system user, please build CAR-VR-WS from scratch.

 <details>
 <summary>Build CAR-WS-VR from scratch</summary>